Sue has been an online writer for over eight years. She is a mother, social worker, writer, and dream interpreter.

 It is important to note that dreams can mean so many things to each individual and could even mean more than one thing within the same dream.
-It is common for dreams to be layered; a symbol may relate to something that occurred during the day, to our subconscious, to our spiritual growth, and to events in our childhood influencing our beliefs, thoughts, and behavior now.
+It is common for dreams to be layered; a symbol may relate to something that occurred during the day, to our subconscious, spiritual growth, and events in our childhood influencing our beliefs, thoughts, and behavior.
 In other words, dreams rarely have only one specific meaning.

 Dreaming of Red

 Red typically represents feelings of passion, anger, aggression, power, impulsiveness, or a sense of danger.

 Red is typically associated with blood.
 It could symbolize life for some, while others may view red as a symbol of death.
 It is important to determine if the dream is showing high energy or loss of energy.